Benign by Design

 Module studies

 You complete the module studies with an examination and receive the specified credit points.
 These can be credited towards a Bachelor's or Master's degree.
-The modular study programme is interesting for you if you only want to book a single module.
+The modular study programme is interesting for you if you only want to book a single or more modules.
 At the end, you will receive a certificate with a detailed list of your achievements.

 More information on Module Studies